menu icon

 • Twitter

 A truly easy risotto recipe!
 No standing over the pot stirring and stirring for this dish.
-This creamy butternut squash and green bean risotto is a delicious entrée or side dish.
-It is perfect for a weeknight dinner or when entertaining family and friends.
+This creamy Butternut Squash Risotto recipe is a delicious one pan dinner or side dish.
+It's perfect for a weeknight dinner or when entertaining family and friends.

 easy risotto recipe with butternut squash and green beans